 Travel forces you to think on your feet and problem solve on the fly.
 When things go wrong on the road, it’s a lot harder to automatically seek parental help from 2000 miles away.

 It can be hard to convince yourself that boarding a bus to the wrong side of Cambodia is character-building at the time though.

 I promise you that overcoming challenges on the road really will help you in the long run though.

 Figuring out how to budget when travelling, how to get from one destination to the next, how to negotiate a different culture and language.

 These are all ways of inadvertently building your life skills and problem-solving abilities.

 Love on the road should probably stay on the road

+Dating while traveling is one of the bigger learning curves in travelling.
 When we are in the zen of travel our emotions can be heightened.
 Sunsets seem dreamier, food tastes fresher, possibilities seem endless.